frankshearar/Home/Dependent-Packages-(Used-By-display).md

 Customers want to see what packages are depending on a package of interest for a couple key reasons:
 1. **Trust/quality indication** - Presumably, if popular/high-quality/many packages depend on a particular package, then that package is more likely to be high-quality itself.
 2. **Author metrics/accolades** - Authors are often interested in seeing how many and what unique packages are directly depending on their package.
-Total number of downloads doesn't tell the full the story since transitive downloads, upgrades, and redownloads all count.
+Total number of downloads doesn't tell the full story since transitive downloads, updates, and reinstalls all count.
 Having a high-profile package depend on your package can also be a big deal!

 _NuGet already shows GitHub Usage, what does showing dependent packages add?_